CalebQ42/bbConvert/README.md

 #bbConvert
 A package to convert bbcode to HTML.

-#BBCode support
+#Default support
-bbConvert has support for the following bb tags:
+bbConvert has support for the following bb tags if ImplementDefaults() is used:

     [b]Some Text[/b] //bolded text
     [bold]Some Text[/bold] //bolded text